Social Media Marketing Essentials for Designers Who Hate Marketing

 Where does your audience hang out?

 Don’t try to be everywhere.
-That’s traditional marketing thinking, and it doesn’t work anymore.
-Multiple platforms just means multiple walls of settings nobody configures.
+Multiple platforms just means multiple accounts you’ll abandon.

 The first 3-6 months are weird.
 You’ll feel awkward sharing work publicly.
 You might get low engagement initially.
 You’ll cringe at your own posts.